c-machad0/c-machad0/README.md

 ### Hi!
 I'm Christian Machado 👋
 ##
-I hold a Technologist degree in Systems Analysis and Development from UNOPAR and have completed a professional development course in Statistics and Optimization at USP.
-My professional journey is rooted in public sector automation, with extensive experience in Python development for government procurement processes, contract management, and integrative data solutions.
+I am a Back-End Developer specialized in Python and Django, with experience in process automation, web scraping, data analysis, and REST API development for scalable web applications.
+I hold a Technologist degree in Systems Analysis and Development from UNOPAR and completed a professional course in Statistics and Optimization at USP, which strengthens my ability to design data-driven and backend-focused solutions.
+My professional background is rooted in public sector automation, where I have built Python-based systems for government procurement workflows, contract management, and integrative data solutions across different platforms.
+On a daily basis, I use Python, AI agents, and service integrations to automate tasks and optimize business processes, consistently reducing manual work and improving operational efficiency.
-Throughout my career, I have developed practical and theoretical expertise in technologies such as Django, PostgreSQL, SQLite, Selenium, and Docker, with a special passion for automation, data analysis, and web scraping.
-I am always eager to take on new challenges, share knowledge, and contribute to innovative projects in public administration and quantitative trading.
-You can find some of my featured projects and activities on this profile, showcasing my commitment to creating efficient, scalable, and intelligent solutions for real-world problems.

 ![Machado GitHub stats](https://github-readme-stats.vercel.app/api?username=c-machad0&show_icons=true&theme=tokyonight)